MediaGamings/MediaGamings/README.md

 <h2 align="center">👤 About Me 👤</h2>
 <p align="center">
   Hello!
 I'm a small Belgian 🇧🇪 developer who occasionally works on small projects.
+I actually learn C# for Nova-Life Plugin development and probably do more later.
 </p>

 ---